 What do people need to know about you?

-I would name my son Thomas Edward Patrick Brady if my wife would let me.
+I would name our first son Thomas Edward Patrick Brady if my wife would let me.